-- Diabetes - o Diabetes patients will have reduced cost-sharing for all routine podiatry visits as needed. - o The following services are considered to be components of routine foot care, regardless of the provider rendering the service:
+- Diabetes - o Diabetes patients will have reduced cost-sharing for all routine podiatry visits as needed. - o The following services are considered to be components of routine foot care, regardless of the provider rendering the service: - The cutting or removal of corns and calluses - Clipping, trimming, or debridement of nails, including debridement of mycotic nails - Shaving, paring, cutting or removal of keratoma, tyloma, and heloma - Non-definitive simple, palliative services treatments like shaving or paring of plantar warts which do not require thermal or chemical cautery and curettage

 You pay \$0 copayment for routine podiatry visits if you have a confirmed diabetes diagnosis.
-If additional
+If additional services are performed during a routine podiatry visit you may be responsible for the podiatry services cost-share